Living abroad

 • Do expats pay taxes in Portugal?

-Yes, if an expat lives in the country for more than 183 days a year he becomes a tax resident.
+Yes, if an expat lives in the country for more than 183 days a year, they become a tax resident.

 Portuguese tax residents pay income tax, stamp duty, and property transfer tax.